-When businesses aren't getting value from a business intelligence (BI) solution, it may seem like the software is causing more trouble than it is worth.
-However, the business intelligence problems are often not due to the business or to the software alone, but rather due to the mismatch between the two.
+When people aren't getting value from a business intelligence (BI) solution, it may seem like the software is causing more trouble than it is worth.
+However, the business intelligence problems are often not due to the user or to the software alone, but rather due to the mismatch between the two.

-By utilising the support the software provider offers, or by choosing another solution, many businesses will start to see results almost instantly.
+By utilizing the support the software provider offers, or by choosing another solution, many businesses will start to see results almost instantly.

 To be successful in the adoption of a BI solution and to reap the benefits the solution may offer your business, it is important to be aware of common pitfalls so that they can be avoided.
 This blog will outline five of the most common challenges businesses face when using BI, and how to overcome them.

 Problem 1 - A lack of communication during the implementation process

 Communication during the implementation process is essential to ensure the solution can solve the pain points your business is seeking to address.
 A lack of communication can result in a business having invested in a solution that cannot do what key users thought it could, leaving the solution largely unused.

 To avoid this, it is important that communication between teams and with the provider occurs on an ongoing basis.
 The team leader needs to continuously consult with key stakeholders to ensure everyone is on the same page.
 As the buying and implementation processes are occurring, the team leader furthermore needs to keep the channels of communication with the solution provider open to ensure the solution meets the needs of the business.